Inflation is the most discussed topic for retirement savers and investors today.

 Why is stock market down?

 Much like the economy, the stock market benefitted from pandemic-related government support.
-Low interest rates fueled the impulse to spend, propelling demand for investment in stocks.
+Low interest rates fuelled the impulse to spend, propelling demand for investment in stocks.
 At the time, investors dismissed the risk because the environment was supportive, and most wanted to capture the positive returns.

 However, when the policy was reversed to curb spending by introducing higher interest rates and less liquidity, the pendulum swung in the other direction back toward less risky investments like cash, bonds, and gold.
 Stocks were sold off in waves as investors adjusted to the new risks of a less supportive environment.
 Adding the geo-political uncertainty of Russia invading Ukraine, it’s clear that the course was set for a major market correction.